bgigurtsis/bluelight/README.md

-bluelight is a relational electronics project.
+bluelight is a relational electronics project created for the performance [de]gradation - https://billygigurtsis.com/[de]gradation